ST10257863/PROG7312-POE/README.md

 This project demonstrates how classic data structures (BST, MinHeap, Graph) can be used in a real-world web application to make searching, sorting, prioritizing, and visualizing data much more efficient.
 The code is modular, well-documented, and designed for both maintainability and performance.

-If you want to see these structures in action, try the "Service Request Status" features in the app—especially the Tree View, Priority Queue, and Graph View!
+If you want to see these structures in action, try the "Service Request Status" features in the appÂ—especially the Tree View, Priority Queue, and Graph View!